 Bankrate utilizes Quadrant Information Services to analyze 2022 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on 40-year-old male and female homeowners with a clean claim history, good credit and the following coverage limits:

 - $50,000 property damage liability per accident

 - $100,000 uninsured motorist bodily injury per person

 - $300,000 uninsured motorist bodily injury per accident

 - $500 comprehensive deductible

-To determine minimum coverage limits, Bankrate used minimum coverages that meet each state’s requirements.
-Our sample drivers own a 2019 Toyota Camry, commute five days a week and drive 12,000 miles annually.
+To determine minimum coverage limits, Bankrate used minimum coverage that meets each state’s requirements.
+Our sample drivers own a 2020 Toyota Camry, commute five days a week and drive 12,000 miles annually.

 These are sample rates and should be used for comparative purposes only.
-Your quotes may be different.
+Your quotes will differ.